 9. Use Multi-Touch Gestures for easy multitasking

 Another hidden feature that Apple includes with the iPad is Multi-Touch Gestures.
 These allow you to quickly perform routine tasks without relying on the bottom Home button.
 To activate this functionality, go to Settings -> General, and you’ll see the Multitasking & Dock option.
 Here’s a brief summary of each function:

 - Pinch to the Home Screen – Use this instead of pressing the home button to access the home screen from within any app.
 Place 4 or 5 fingers spread out on the screen, and pinch together.

-- Swipe Up to Reveal the Multitasking Bar –Use this instead of pressing the home button twice to access the multitasking bar.
+- Swipe Up to Reveal the Multitasking Screen – Use this instead of pressing the home button twice to access the multitasking bar.
 Place 4 or 5 fingers spread out on the screen, and move your hand upward.

 - Swipe Left or Right Between Apps – This allows quick movement between applications that are currently running.
 With an app running, place 4 or 5 fingers spread out on the screen.
 Now, move your hand to the left to switch to the last opened app.
 With the same motion, move your hand back to the right to switch back to the previous app.